ynput/OpenPype/website/docs/artist_hosts_maya.md

 low resolution stuff.
 See [Subset](artist_concepts#subset).

 :::note LOD support
-By changing subset name you can take advantage of _LOD support_ in Pype.
+By changing subset name you can take advantage of _LOD support_ in OpenPype.
 Your asset can contain various resolution defined by different subsets.
 You can then switch between them very easy using [Inventory (Manage)](artist_tools#inventory).
 There LODs are conveniently grouped so they don't clutter Inventory view.